 But when people congratulated me, they would say something along the lines of 'your next promotion isn't far away,' 'you'll be heading up the office in no time.'

 The very next day, a Saturday, I brought my computer home and continued the cycle of working even harder in hopes to climb the next step in the corporate ladder.

 How crazy is that?
 Just promoted and I was already thinking how do I get the next title?
 Everyone expects me to do it too, so I better get started.

 Once I simplified my life and defined my values, I realized how insane it was to live this way.
 It creates the hidden feeling of never being enough or content with my accomplishments.
 Absurdly it promotes doing more as a way of finding happiness.
-But the reality of life is about doing less, finding efficiencies, and enjoying living so much that when the mundane shit comes up, you have the time and energy to tackle it.
+But the reality of life is doing less, finding efficiencies, and actually enjoying each day will help you because when the mundane shit comes up, you’ll have the time and energy to tackle it.

 Stop living in the future and appreciate this moment.
 Understand where you are right now.
 Appreciate every step that you took to get you to this moment.
 Even if life hasn't been great, remember you are alive and you control what decisions you make.
 This is a special moment.
 You made it here despite any fumbles you were resilient enough to make it to this moment.

 Cherish your strength and all of your blessings.